 - Damir Becirovic, Index Ventures

 - Dino Becirovic, Index Ventures

 - Austin Clements, Slauson & Co.

 - Laurent Grill, JLL Spark

 - Luke Sikora, Vulcan Capital

 - Erik Pakravan, TenOneTen Ventures

 Meet our Fund Analysts

-USC Marshall Venture Fund analysts are graduate students, drawn from a variety of different disciplines, who aid the Fund in making its investment decisions.
-Analysts receive course credit to source and curate deal flow, lead research on innovative ventures, draft deal memos, and interact with the Investment Committee.
+USC Marshall Venture Fund analysts are graduate students (from the Venture Lab course), drawn from a variety of different disciplines, who aid the Fund in making its investment decisions.
+Analysts receive course credit to source and curate deal flow, lead research and due diligence on innovative ventures, draft deal memos, and interact with the Investment Committee.
 To identify high-potential startups, analysts regularly interface with founders at all of USC’s schools and other USC entrepreneurship programs (for example, our USC Marshall Incubator and Blackstone Launchpad).

 If you are interested in getting involved in the fund as an advisor or donor, please contact email@example.com.